Following Stoodley's work on anthracycline chemistry, my first area considers anthracyclinone syntheses.

 Interestingly, anthraquinone precursors to the oxirane (6) were recently reacted with enaminones in modified Nenitzescu type reactions by Schenck at the University of Düsseldorf and the products tested for anti-cancer activity.

 Use the Karplus equation to compute the H-C-C-H dihedral angle from a 1H NMR coupling constant.

 View my laboratory photo taken from the Department of Chemistry, University of Manchester (formerly UMIST): laboratory.gif.
 Allow several minutes to download (865 Kb) or view it as a smaller JPEG file (105 kb).
-See alternative video in Shockwave format of which the picture quality is inferior to the main video located within the home page.
-Also view the video with a rotating guitar clip.

 My email: email@example.com